kubernetes-hy/kubernetes-hy.github.io/data/part-4/1-update-strategies-and-prometheus.md

 ...
 ```

 You can see the rolling update performed but unfortunately the application no longer works.
 The application is running, it's just that there's a bug which prevents it from working correctly.
+How do we communicate this malfunction outside the application?
 This is where [*ReadinessProbes*](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes) come in.

 **Kubernetes Best Practices - Kubernetes Health Checks with Readiness and Liveness Probes**